DFE-Digital/teacher-cpd-design-history/app/posts/cross-programme/our-refreshed-vision.md

 Our key goals in this phase are to:

 - decouple the NPQ service from the ECF service so they are separate services and databases to eliminate unnecessary dependencies and simplify them.
-This should eliminate a lot of the problems we have around data integrity.
+This should eliminate a lot of the problems we have around data integrity
-- increase access to data and leverage analytics to help us assess how we're doing and make better decisions around what to prioritise.
+- increase access to data and leverage analytics to help us assess how we're doing and make better decisions around what to prioritise
 - redesign and rewrite the ECF end-to-end service to eliminate tech debt, improve data accuracy and meet user needs.
-The current ECF service is complex, inflexible and is not sustainable.
+The current ECF service is complex, inflexible and is not sustainable
-- influence the ECF review and 2025 procurement to ensure the delivery model better meets user needs, elevate the digital standards of providers and hold providers to account for digital delivery.
+- influence the ECF review and 2025 procurement to ensure the delivery model better meets user needs, elevate the digital standards of providers and hold providers to account for digital delivery

 ## Phase 2 - We have maximised value for users and increased efficiency through automation